Murder Mystery Game AI

 When creating your detective game cold case investigation files, watch out for these pitfalls:

 Making the guilty party too obvious.
-If one suspect has all the damning evidence while others have clean alibis, players will solve it in 15 minutes.
+If one suspect has all the damning evidence while others have clean alibis, players will solve it very quickly.
 Distribute suspicious evidence across multiple suspects so the guilty party doesn't stand out until players connect the dots.

 Inconsistent document dates.
 If your autopsy report is dated three days before the crime occurred, players lose trust in your materials.
 Create a timeline first, then ensure all documents reference consistent dates and times.